 crystal27: k see you later

-A little girl of around five years sat on an inflatable raft.
+A little girl of around six years sat on an inflatable raft.
 She bounced on it as it drifted toward the deep end of the pool.

 Ron stood and strolled near the edge of the pool.
 The little girl continued to bounce, each time landing closer and closer to the end of the raft.
 On the final bounce she slid off and began to sink.